Sunday, January 19, 2025

 – When two cars are in a collision, it's like a power struggle between the headlights.
 If you have poor low beam, you can feel dazzled.

-In 2023, the owners of over a million cars were ordered to fix lighting problems.
+In 2023, the owners of over a million cars were ordered to have lighting faults fixed.
 By checking the lights regularly, you can help increase road safety.
 Especially during the dark winter months.

 Traffic safety expert Jeanette Jedbäck Hindenburg emphasizes the importance of correct use of lights, as incorrect lighting is one of the biggest dangers in traffic.